s3p02/jupyter_gcp_nvidia-docker_digits/gcp_digits_web_gui/README.md

 ## Step i : Download Dataset

 Once you have the digits docker container up and running, at your terminal, enter the following to download the dataset.
-For our dataset, we shall use google's creative-commons licensed flower photos.
+[Open Images](https://github.com/openimages/dataset) is a dataset of ~9 million URLs to images that have been annotated with image-level labels and bounding boxes spanning thousands of classes.
+However, for our dataset, we shall use google's creative-commons licensed flower photos.

 ```
 !curl http://download.tensorflow.org/example_images/flower_photos.tgz \